AGProjects/sylkrtc.js/API.md

   connecting, connected, ready, disconnected and closed.
 If the connection is involuntarily interrupted the state will transition to disconnected and the connection will be retried.
 Once the closed state is set, as a result of the user calling Connection.close(), the connection can no longer be used or reconnected.
+* **publicKey**: emitted after a publicKey lookup.
+One argument is provided: the result from the lookup request.
+This is an object with the following attributes publicKey and uri.

 #### Connection.addAccount(options={}, cb=null)